All Episodes

 So think about it.

-The other 90% is a vault somewhere.
+The other 90% is still in a vault somewhere.

 Right, which is metal.

-So um and and and the way I would work this is I wouldn't take like all my silver and throw it into the depository.
+So, and the way I would work this is I wouldn't take like all my silver and throw it into the depository.

 Right.

-I would just put in however much that I need to live on for that month or that quarter, or however often I want to drive over there.
+I would just put in however much that I need to live on for that month or that quarter or however often I want to drive over there.

-But you know, if if I'm living on five thousand dollars a month or whatever, I'm just gonna take five thousand dollars worth of silver, put it in there, spend it.
+But, you know, if I'm living on $5,000 a month or whatever, I'm just going to take $5,000 worth of silver, put it in there, spend it.

-I don't even by the way, I don't even live on five thousand dollars a month.
+I don't even, by the way, I don't even live on $5,000 a month.

-But um it makes it very easy.
+But it makes it very easy.

-You know, you just take the metals when you need to spend them, and and otherwise you are your own central bank, and no one can manipulate your you know, the physical metal that you have in hand as long as you've uh secured it on your property or in your home or or you know, whatever you do to secure, you gotta keep it safe from the zombies, obviously.
+And otherwise, you are your own central bank and no one can manipulate your, you know, the physical metal that you have in hand as long as you've secured it on your property or in your home or, you know, whatever you do to secure it.

 Well, that goes back to like the documentary.